A Short History of Kriya Yoga Meditation

-In 2016, I formally left his organisation in order to concentrate on my own spiritual practice and advancement; rather than pushing, I am now pulled by my inner self/prana.
-I have been fortunate to have helped him co-author “Kriya Yoga Darshan”, a 250 page book on spirituality and Kriya Yoga meditation as well as partially completed works on Patanjali Sutras and the Bhagavad Gita.
+Rather than pushing, I am now pulled by my inner self/prana.
+I have been fortunate to have helped Swamiji co-author “Kriya Yoga Darshan”, a 250 page book on spirituality and Kriya Yoga meditation as well as partially completed works on Patanjali Sutras and the Bhagavad Gita.

-After fifty years of practice, I still teach and guide students in the same way as Lahiri Baba and Sri Yukteswar, validated by my own direct experience, as opposed to just theoretical understanding.
+After fifty years of practice, I still teach and guide students in the same way as Lahiri Baba and Sri Yukteswar, but validated by my own direct/unbiased experience, as opposed to just theoretical understanding.

 I remain indebted to Swamiji for his guidance and many teachings.
 It is a rare gift to have had the occasion to work with Swamiji, one-on-one for so many years whilst writing books, on retreats or just staying at his ashram.